Links on Android Authority may earn us a commission. Learn more.

 A futuristic new look

 If you take a look below at the new design of the DualSense controller for the PS5, you’ll notice just how sleek and different the new design is.
+The most significant difference is the change to a white controller.
 For the most part, all of the buttons are in the same spot, but the overall controller is a lot smoother.
 The new design is very similar to a Nintendo Switch Pro Controller; it feels and handles the same way, if not a bit better.

 Immersive haptic feedback

 You’ll also be able to experience haptic feedback with more than just terrains.
 Even movements will simulate real-life touch.
 For example, if you were in a burning building in a game and you reach for a doorknob with your right hand, you’re going to feel vibrations on the right side of the controller.
-It may not sound like much, but haptic feedback in the PS5 controller really enhances player’s gaming experiences.
+It may not sound like much, but haptic feedback in the PS5 controller truly enhances player’s gaming experiences.

 In the recent hands-on demo, Keighley actually used his breath on the PS5 controller to blow an on-screen pinwheel in the pre-installed game Astro’s Playroom.
-It will be interesting to see if that feature is incorporated into more games.
+It’ll be interesting to see if that feature is incorporated into more games, not just a game that’s designed to show off the DualSense.

 The L2 and R2 buttons on the new DualSense controller for the PS5 feature adaptive triggers.
 The example that PlayStation used to demonstrate the importance of adaptive triggers was drawing an arrow.
 Usually in a game that requires you to use arrows, you don’t feel any difference between shooting an arrow and using the L2/R2 buttons for another task.
-With the adaptive triggers on the PS5 controller, you can feel the unique tension of drawing an arrow, helping you feel more immersed in the game.
+With the adaptive triggers on the PS5 controller, you can feel the unique tension of drawing an arrow, which again helps you feel more immersed in the game.

 PlayStation took caution with the controller design when incorporating adaptive triggers.
 They wanted to incorporate the bulky trigger hardware without compromising the sleek new design.
 The angle of the hand triggers has been changed to help the controller feel smaller in the hand.